 In the meantime, I replaced the plug on the water heater.

 After shutting down the compressor and closing all the faucets, I poured some antifreeze into the drains and into the toilet.
 Make sure to leave a small amount in the actual toilet to keep the seal from freezing.
 We used about 1/3 a gallon of antifreeze.

 All told, it took us about an hour to complete the winterization process and the normal takedown process.
 That is a bit longer than normal.
 It is not so onerous we wouldn’t do this as a normal part of camping in the late Fall.

 The purchase of the compressor, the adapters and the antifreeze was about $100.
 The compressor I bought is no longer sold.
 That said, the one I linked is a good compressor, has the blowout plug and the ability to winterize every year without any additional expense is great.

 The compressor is very compact and easily stores under the bed with the rest of our tools.
 We purchased a tire inflation tool to go with the compressor.

-Being able to do winterize ourselves and the added utility of the compressor is an advantage.
+Being able to winterize the camper ourselves and the added utility of the compressor is an advantage.
 It really helps if we decide to take the camper out in the middle of the winter to southern locations.